Crispin Blunt: Prayer

-Blunt has called attention to the presence of prayers as part of Parliament's formal business.
+Blunt called attention to the presence of prayers as part of Parliament's formal business.
 He put forward an Early Day Motion on the issue in 2019, arguing that the practice was discriminatory against non-religious MPs since those MPs who choose to pray are able to reserve a seat for parliamentary business that day and are more likely to ask questions; there are 650 elected MPs in the UK Parliament, but only enough seating for 427 at any one time.
 In 2020, he again raised the issue in the House, with new speaker Lindsay Hoyle expressing sympathy with the need for reform.